Yunieska Batista

-Yunieska Robles Batista (born 21 March 1993) is a Cuban female volleyball player for the Chery Tiggo Crossovers of the Premier Volleyball League in the Philippines.
+Yunieska Robles Batista (born 21 March 1993) is a Cuban female volleyball player who last played for the Chery Tiggo Crossovers of the Premier Volleyball League in the Philippines.
 She was part of the Cuba women's national volleyball team.

 She participated in the 2010 FIVB Volleyball Women's World Championship, and the 2012 FIVB Volleyball World Grand Prix.

 She played with Isla de la Juventud.